 Increase Creatinine Levels

-Vigorous Exercise – Exercise increases creatinine levels in the blood stream and urine, at least temporarily.
+• Vigorous Exercise – Exercise increases creatinine levels in the blood stream and urine, at least temporarily.

-Creatine Supplements – Creatine supplements are used to fuel muscles and slow down the production of pyruvic acid.
+• Creatine Supplements – Creatine supplements are used to fuel muscles and slow down the production of pyruvic acid.
 More creatine leads to more creatinine by product.

 How Drug Tests Work

-The first thing you need to know is how urine drug screens work.
-They contain antibodies that attach to metabolites in the urine of the person being tested.
+Drug test contain antibodies that attach to metabolites in the urine of the person being tested.
 The test determines if the amount of antibodies which correlate to a drug in the urine are over or under a specified cutoff level.

 Other testing methods determine the exact quantity of metabolites as well as several other levels such as creatinine, protein and pH.
 In these more advanced laboratory tests the creatinine level in the sample is a clear indication of water loading and the sample will either be corrected and normalized based on the creatinine levels in your urine or will be marked a failure for dilution outright.